Introduction

 5. Construction Document Management Software

-- Support for multiple file types and search functionality
+- Support for the document types and search methods the project needs

 6. Training and Oversight